-After many years, the snack machine has finally been connected to dispense.
+The snack machine has also been connected to dispense.
 You can access dispense through the snack machine keypad.
 However first you will need to set up your account for this access.
 Use the ucc-set-pin command from a UNIX prompt on mussel, martello or mermaid to do this.